randomascii/main/xperf/XperfUI/ReadMe.txt

 To-do eventually:
 Place the trace-name editing box appropriately.
-Give the user a chance to rename trace before launching viewer Disable compress options (checkbox and menu) for Windows 7 and below.
-Transparent compression/decompression into .zip files.
+Give the user a chance to rename trace before launching viewer Transparent compression/decompression into .zip files.
 Note that if a trace is compressed and then renamed that the trace inside the .zip file will be wrong - it should be fixed up when the renaming happens.